Centular/docs/index.md

 The use of these will become clearer as we go through some examples.
 To manage resource types, use the [Resource API](http://api-docs.centular.io/#/rights324532resource32types) and register your own resource types under your domain as if they are normal resources, specifying **"system.type"** as the resource type.
-Our company (The Burger Palace) will have a collection of franchises, each franchise will accept orders, each order will have items associated.
+Our company (The Burger Palace) will have a collection of franchises, each franchise will accept orders.
 So lets create these resource types:
 ```
 POST /rights/resources
 {